glnmario/semchange-profiling/README.md

 Use `eval.py` to evaluate the resulting TSVs with regards to gold scores (in the `test_data_truth` subdirectory).

+The raw profiles (feature counts) could be found in `/features` folder.

 The repository will be populated with more instructions and results soon.